 The California Bureau for Private Postsecondary Education (BPPE), the state body regulating postsecondary education in California, has approved VIU to operate and grant degrees as an accredited institution.
+Approval means compliance with state standards as set forth as set forth in the California Private Postsecondary Act of 2009.
 This approval will continue until such time as there is a change to the organization of the Institution, Institution's offerings or degrees or diplomas awarded, or accreditation status.